-Students awarded SWSP who find an on-campus position will have their SWSP award switched to the federal work study program when completing the I-9 and W-4 forms with the Student Employment Center.
+Students awarded SWSP who find an eligible on-campus position must complete the I-9 and W-4 forms with the Student Employment Center.
+Washington residents may participate in both work study programs, but need to be aware of their hours worked and how they may impact their academic performance.